 For our products, we have set ourselves even stricter limits for harmful substances than those stipulated by law.
 In each season, we assess the risk of contamination of all new articles and products.
 We pay particular attention to all of our children's products. products that are worn directly on the skin, and those that must meet special standards and regulations (such as the Ordinance on Personal Protective Equipment).

 Here are the most important steps in our risk assessment process.

-The selection of reliable, good suppliers is the most important step in our risk assessment.
+The selection of reliable, high-quality suppliers is the most important step in our risk assessment procedure.
 Whenever possible, we use suppliers that are bluesign® system partners and that have implemented the input stream management approach at their production sites.
 These suppliers use only safe chemicals and both the materials and the manufacturing process correspond to the best available technology (BAT) approach.

-3. Material-related risk assessment / Chemical-realted risk assessment
+3. Material-related risk assessment / Chemical-related risk assessment

 4. Material Categories